bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 * `src/components/bio.js`: The info in this file is used in your main site page header and in the footer of each blog post.
 Some info is pulled from `gatsby-config.js`.
 * `content/blog`: Use the three sample posts to understand how to format your blog posts.
 Then delete them and add your first post.
 * Follow the [How To Boost SEO Using Gatsby's SEO Component and Gatsby React Helmet](https://www.digitalocean.com/community/tutorials/how-to-boost-seo-using-gatsby-s-seo-component-and-gatsby-react-helmet) tutoral to update site metadata not included in the template project.
-* I ran into issues with my twitter and og:image.
-If run into issues with your tweets not including a picture with the preview.
-See the [Adding an SEO Component Guide](https://www.gatsbyjs.com/docs/add-seo-component/) or DM me and i'll help you out.
+* We ran into issues with our twitter:image and og:image not working properly.
+If you run into issues with your tweets not including a picture with the preview, see the [Adding an SEO Component Guide](https://www.gatsbyjs.com/docs/add-seo-component/) or DM us and we'll help you out.

-The BowTied Chukar blog is on [GitHub](https://github.com/bowtiedchukar/bowtiedchukar-blog) if want to see the code for this site.
+The BowTied Chukar blog is on [GitHub](https://github.com/bowtiedchukar/bowtiedchukar-blog) if you want to see the code for this site.

 Congratulations, you've created your own BowTied animal!
 Now you're all set to join the Jungle!  #WAGMI